genomicsITER/monkeypox/README.md

 > June 23, 2022.
 Added a metadata file to use with a Nextstrain-monkeypox local instance in the useful-files section; bioinformatic codes completed.

 > June 28, 2022.
 Added the code to illustrate How-to-download seqs and metadata from GenBank.

+> August 22, 2022.
+Added a section with references to enrichment of viral DNA by means of Human & Bacterial DNA depletion.

 <p align="right">
   <a href="#Monkeypox" title="Up">